bradfordlemley/stated-library/README.md

 **`Stated Libraries`** support **efficient and productive development** -- they are **fast to develop _and_ test** and **completely modular**.

+### Ode to Redux
+Almost everything in `Stated Libraries` is informed by, borrowed from, or outright stolen from `Redux`.
+While many of the concepts used in `Redux` are brilliant, I personally find developing with `Redux` to be slow and painful, mainly due to: the boilerplate (action/reducer/etc for every little thing), the inability to implement complex functionality easily, the strange dependencies on external middleware, the inability to create self-contained modules, the coupling of everything into a single state, and the effort required to test all of the above.

 ## Table of Contents

 <details>